xavivg91/refreshing-SQL/README.md

 In this repository you can find two databases to practice SQL queries and two other files with some basic exercises about:

-* Create databases, tables, columns and rows
+* Create databases, tables and columns
-* Insert, update or delete records
+* Insert, update or delete rows
 * Create a Foreign and a Primary Key
 * Drop databases and tables and truncate tables
 * Execute basic queries using the commonly used commands